The Best Security Systems for Rural Homes in 2025

 Video Security

-Cove’s video security solution consists of security cameras from a brand called eufy.
-One of eufy’s cameras made our list of the best security cameras of 2024, and it’s the same one Cove offers for indoor use.
-You can read our eufy 2K camera review for the full specs.
+Cove’s video security solution consists of security cameras from a brand called Eufy.
+One of Eufy’s cameras made our list of the best security cameras of 2025, and it’s the same one Cove offers for indoor use.
+You can read our Eufy 2K camera review for the full specs.

 Professional Monitoring

 Just because Cove is one of the most affordable security systems doesn’t mean it’s subpar.
-The $17.99 per month Cove Basic plan offers bare-bones professional monitoring with smartphone access, but the $27.99 Cove Plus plan includes monitoring, access to the Cove app, smart home integrations, and cloud video storage.
-We went with Plus since we had security cameras.
+The $19.99 per month Cove Basic plan offers bare-bones professional monitoring with smartphone access, but the $29.99 Cove Plus plan includes monitoring, smart home integrations, and cloud video storage.
+We had no choice but to go with Plus since we had security cameras.

 Cove’s response time ranged between 30 seconds to a little over a minute — not the fastest, but still good.
 We also loved the InstaText feature.
 In addition to calling our emergency numbers, Cove sent out text communications where we could directly reply to confirm or waive off alarms.
 A growing number of alarm companies are using a similar feature to speed up response times, including ADT.
 It increases efficiency, since everyone in our circle is informed immediately instead of being called one by one.